Posting to 97 Squadron, RAF Woodhall Spa (26th March 1943)

 A sketch made to commemorate the long trip over the Alps to La Spezia.

 The Fletcher crew then departed for 10 days leave.
 During this time on 17th and 18th of April 1943, 97 Squadron was transferred from 5 Group at Woodhall Spa to 8 Group at Bourn to become part of the Pathfinder Force.
 The Squadron stood down while it was introduced to the Pathfinder Force techniques.
-On their return to the Squadron the Fletcher crew were allocated their own aircraft ED 862P and flew a total of thirteen training flights before their next operation.
+On their return to the Squadron the Fletcher crew were allocated their own aircraft ED 862P and flew a total of thirteen training flights before their next operation as part of the Pathfinder Force.

 Flying Log Book (April 1943)